 Choose your casino payment method

-If you are thinking about playing at UK online casino, then you’ll need to think about what kind of payment option you’d like to use.
+If you are thinking about playing at UK online casino, then you’ll need to think about what kind of casino payment option you’d like to use.
 Long gone are the days of the early internet when your options were limited to just a credit card payment or bank transfer.
-There are now dozens upon dozens of different banking methods available allowing you to instantly (and securely) credit your casino account and start playing!
+There are now dozens upon dozens of different banking methods available allowing you to instantly (and securely) credit your online casino account and start playing!

 If you still aren’t sure what payment option is right for you, we have compiled this cheat sheet of the different types of banking options available to casino players and the pros and cons of each!